jamescurran/jamescurran.github.io/_posts/2013-09-12-Shakespeare-compiler-for-NET.md

 ---
 layout: post
-title: ".NET that shall enmesh them all" - Shakespeare compiler  for .NET
+title: .NET that shall enmesh them all - Shakespeare compiler for .NET
 categories: code c# .net programming dotnet csharp irony runsharp
 tags: code c# .net programming dotnet csharp irony runsharp
 ---

 > >*And out of her own goodness make the NET
 > > that shall enmesh them all*.

 > > > > Iago, *Othello*, Act II, Scene 3

 ### Writing a compiler using C#, Irony, and RunSharp

 About a month ago, I stumbled upon the [Shakespeare programming language](http://shakespearelang.sourceforge.net/).
 It&apos;s a particularly silly language, where the source code is intended to look much like a Shakespearean play.
 Here&apos;s a sample: